holochain-apps/kangaroo-tauri/README.md

 5. Add your `[your-project].happ` file and a `ui.zip` file containing your UI assets to the `./pouch` folder.
 If you scaffolded your app using the scaffolding tool, the `npm run package` command will have created the `.happ` file as well as a `dist.zip` file for you.
 In that case you can use said `dist.zip` file and rename it to `ui.zip`.

-6. Search the repository for `replace-me` and replace it with your project's name or follow the instructions in the comments if provided. **Note:** The `productName` in `src-tauri/tauri.conf.json` must not contain any dots or parentheses (and likely other special characters).
+6. Update the `package.json` file's name to that of your project.
+Navigate to the the `config.rs` file in `src-tauri/src/config.rs` and modify the const values to those of your project.
+Also update the `package` section in the `tauri.conf.json` file at `src-tauri/tauri.conf.json` with your app's values.
+Additionally update the tauri `Cargo.toml` file's `package` section with your app's values. **Note:** The `productName` in `src-tauri/tauri.conf.json` must not contain any dots or parentheses (and likely other special characters).

 7. Add your app's icon: If you have an icon for your app, make sure to have it as a 1024x1024 pixel `.png` format and run `npm run tauri icon [path-to-your-1024x1024-png]` (https://tauri.app/v1/guides/features/icons).
 This will generate all the necessary icons and store it in `src-tauri/icons`

 8. Set all the version numbers in `package.json`, `src-tauri/Cargo.toml` and `src-tauri/tauri.conf.json`.
 The verison number in `src-tauri/Cargo.toml` is part of the filesystem storage logic, **read the [note on versioning](#note-on-versioning)**

-9. Build the app locally by running `npm run kangaroo`
+9. Build the app locally by running `npm run kangaroo` or `npm run tauri dev` to run your app in dev mode.

 ## Publish cross-platform Binaries